alphacentauri82/api-standards/content/standard/http-verbs.md

 example_apis: []
 ---

-- Use HTTP methods to map CRUD actions on Resources i.e.
+- Use HTTP methods appropriately for the operation you are performing.
+CRUD (Create, Read, Update, Delete) operations and the correct response for each are as follows:
-  - POST creates a new Resources in a Collection (see also [201 status](/api-standards/http-code/201) )
+  - GET lists Resources in a Collection, or a single Resource, returning a [200 status](/api-standards/http-code-200) and the requested Resource(s)
-  - DELETE removes a Resource
+  - POST creates a new Resource in a Collection, returning a [201 status](/api-standards/http-code/201) and the new Resource
-  - GET lists Resources
+  - PUT replaces a complete Resource with the supplied representation, returning a [200 status](/api-standards/http-code-200) and the udpated Resource
-  - PUT replaces a complete Resource
+  - PATCH partially updates a Resource with the supplied fields, returning a [200 status](/api-standards/http-code-200) and the udpated Resource
-  - PATCH partially updates a Resource
+  - DELETE removes a Resource, returning a [204 status](/api-standards/http-code/204) status and no body

 ### Examples